cmdoret/Acastellanii_genome_analysis/README.md

 # _Acanthamoeba castellanii_ genome analysis

-> TODO: Define conda environments for the remaining rules to minimize dependencies

 ## Description
 This repository contains scripts and documentation related to the analysis and comparison of the _Acanthamoeba castellanii_ genome from strains C3 and Neff.